scientificacademy/AI-ML-course/README.md

 AI and ML in molecular biology

-Make a copy of the [AI_ML_Workshop_Elixir folder](https://drive.google.com/drive/folders/13ZRGq2kEod0W8zYV3njIJFoHcUCZwrRG?usp=sharing) in your Drive: select the arrow --> Organise --> Add Shortcut --> Add it on `My Drive`.
+Make a copy of the [AI and ML in molecular biology]([https://drive.google.com/drive/folders/1JDfcruBNdTFQ_newgLm-CJB3zDJA-VnK?usp=sharing]) in your Drive: select the arrow --> Organise --> Add Shortcut --> Add it on `My Drive`.

 <img width="885" alt="Screenshot 2024-08-28 at 04 40 16" src="https://github.com/user-attachments/assets/4da71b93-3549-4c14-95b5-3cf3899d66ae">